NOAA predicts 7th consecutive above-average hurricane season

 TAMPA, Fla.
 (WFLA) – Hurricane season is just a week away, and federal weather officials are predicting another above-normal season.

 NOAA announced its 2022 Atlantic hurricane season outlook on Tuesday.
-Forecasters with NOAA’s Climate Prediction Center say we will likely see another year of above-average hurricane activity.
+NOAA’s Climate Prediction Center forecasters say we will likely see another year of above-average hurricane activity.
 If true, this would mark the seventh consecutive above-average hurricane season in the Atlantic.

-This year, forecasters are expecting between 14 to 21 named storms with wind speeds of 39 mph or higher.
+This year, forecasters expect between 14 to 21 named storms with wind speeds of 39 mph or higher.
 NOAA predicts six to 10 of those storms could become hurricanes with winds of 74 mph or higher, and between three and six of those could become major hurricanes.

 A major hurricane is any storm that reaches sustained wind speeds of 111 mph or higher.
 Major hurricanes can reach Category 3 strength with 111-129 mph winds, Category 4 with 130 to 156 mph winds, or Category 5 with 157 mph winds or higher.